t413/SMS-Tools/README.md

 - It's orders of magnitude faster.
 Perfect for load testing mms applications with different databases (why I created this)
 - Much better database performance.
 After importing the output.xml file with SMSBackupRestore.apk my Messaging.apk was left completely unusable.
 SMSBackupRestore is great, but it doesn't handle tens of thousands of messages.

+####What is the Android bugle_db file?
+On newer version of Android format of message storage changed, but it's still sqlite database - but with different storage location and structure.
+To read or write it you'll need root.
+It's located at `/data/data/com.android.messsaging/databases/bugle_db`
+It may be possible to read it directly using ADB by running the adb pull command as `com.android.messsaging`.

+Please note that this format is read-only by now, meaning that you can read these files, but you cannot convert any other formats to bugle_db.
+Use [SMS Backup & Restore](http://android.riteshsahu.com/apps/sms-backup-restore) instead.

 ##My results
 When I run this tool on my Google Voice data it processes **6675** messages into **149 conversations** in **15 seconds**, which is 435 average entries/second.
 Not bad!